-- Change position of the knees: lower or raise - Raise hips up, out of the frame - Move body back within the frame: loosen the upholstery in the back
+- Change position of the knees: lower or raise. - Raise hips up, out of the frame. - Move body back within the frame: loosen the upholstery in the back. - Add padding until the athlete is in desired position. - Some athletes may need a footplate.
+There are fixed footplates, and swinging footplates.
+Some chairs are designed/built with a foot plate and some may be adjusted to meet the athlete's needs.

-TRACK CHAIRS
+RACING CHAIRS